-- Ask them to think about the effect that a disaster, emergency or other event has on a person or groups of people.
-Then, ask them to draw a tree outline on a piece of paper, with the largest space for the roots and treetop.
-Once they have done this, stick the trees to the wall. - Explain that: - The trunk is the risk.
-Ask them to write down one of the most likely risks identified in the trunk. - The leaves are the effects of the disaster, emergency or event.
+- The leaves are the effects of the disaster, emergency or event.
 Ask them to write down as many effects as possible, using one leaf for each effect.
 Remind them to use the information they talked about in earlier sessions.
 Make sure they include "leaves" or effects for different kinds of people or groups. - The roots are the causes.
 Ask them to think about the factors in place that contribute to disaster events.
 Ask them to write down the causes of that disaster in the roots.
-Once the groups are done drawing the causes, ask them to think about what makes those causes.
-They should draw a line under each cause; under that line, draw a smaller root connecting to it.
-On that small root, write what makes this cause.
-It is useful to keep asking questions like "why?" or "what explains this?" and keep writing more causes (or roots).
-They should do this until they think they have found the "root cause"-that is, the things that are the source of many problems.
+Once the groups are done drawing the causes, ask them to think about what causes those causes.
+They should draw a line under each cause, under that line, draw a smaller root connecting to it.
+On that small root, write what causes this cause.
+It is useful to keep asking questions like "Why?", or "what explains this?" and keep writing more causes (or roots).
+They should do this until they think they have found the "root cause" that is, the things that are the source of many problems.

-It is better if each group chooses a different risk; if needed, give an example-such as the risk of flooding.
+If needed, give an example such as the risk of flood.

-- Ask: - Why did the flood happen?
+- Why did the flood happen?
 It happened because the heavy rain overflowed the riverbanks. - Why did it happen?
-Because there was a lot of garbage in the river and not enough space for the water to flow. - Why was there garbage in the river?
+Because there was a lot of garbage in the river and not enough space for the water to go. - Why was there garbage in the river?
 Because everyone throws their waste in the river. - Why does everyone throw their waste in the river?
-Because there is no garbage disposal system. - Why is there no garbage disposal system?
+Because there is no garbage disposal system.

+- Why is there no garbage disposal system?
 Because it is not seen as a priority by key decision makers. - Why is it not seen as a priority?
-(If they cannot answer this question or any of the other questions, it means they have found the "root cause.")
+If they cannot answer this question (or any of the questions) it means they have found the "Root Problem".

 Often in the activity, people cannot easily agree about causes and effects.
-Help groups use some form of consensus decision-making; this activity can take a long time, so it is important to set a time limit and stick to it.
+Help groups to use some form of consensus decision-making.